Compsognathus: Diet

 The remains of a lizard in the German specimen's thoracic cavity show that Compsognathus preyed on small vertebrates.
 Marsh, who examined the specimen in 1881, thought that this small skeleton in the Compsognathus belly was an embryo, but in 1903, Franz Nopcsa concluded that it was a lizard.
 Ostrom identified the remains as belonging to a lizard of the genus Bavarisaurus, which he concluded was a fast and agile runner owing to its long tail and limb proportions.
 This in turn led to the conclusion that its predators, Compsognathus, must have had sharp vision and the ability to rapidly accelerate and outrun the lizard.
 Conrad made the lizard found in the thoracic cavity of the German specimen of Compsognathus the holotype of a new species Schoenesmahl dyspepsia.
-The lizard is in a single piece, indicating that the Compsognathus must have swallowed its prey whole.
+The lizard is in several pieces, indicating that the Compsognathus must have dismembered it while restraining it with its hands and teeth, and then swallowed the remains whole; a similar strategy is used by modern predatory birds.
 The French specimen's gastric contents consist of unidentified lizards or sphenodontids.